Paul-Gustave van Hecke: Post-war enterprises

 The publishing house, established in 1920, was Het Roode Zeil (The Red Sail).
 Its first publication was a collection of poems by Karel van de Woestijne.
 Other notable publications included the surrealist novel, Mélusine, by Franz Hellens and La Lumière, a play by Georges Duhamel.
 An accompanying magazine was cancelled after nine issues, due to unprofitability.
 The gallery, Sélection, was also established in 1920 and won the immediate support of his old friends from editing days.
 It closed two years later, but an associated magazine continued, sporadically, until 1933.
 A third magazine, Signaux de France et de Belgique, lasted for barely one year.

 In 1928, he opened another art gallery in Brussels; L'Époque.
 Shortly after, another magazine, the monthly Variétés, began publication.
 It was a richly illustrated magazine that catered to popular tastes and current styles; although it included works by such noted artists as James Ensor, Wassily Kandinsky, Giorgio de Chirico and Max Ernst, as well as Van Hecke's friends.
 At this time, he also developed an interest in Surrealism, which led him to provide support for René Magritte, Paul Delvaux and, years later, Marcel Mariën.
 The 1930s depression brought an end to many of these enterprises and he was forced to sell off his private collection to save Le Couturier Norine.

 In 1931, he already started working as a journalist again, for the Socialist newspaper, Vooruit (Forward), where he created a "Spiritual Life" section.
 During World War II, he and the other editors fled to France.
 They returned after Belgium's capitulation to find the paper in German hands.
 During the remainder of the war, he supplemented his couturier's income by becoming an art dealer.
 In 1943, he joined with Angèle Manteau to set up and manage the French language division of her publishing house, Éditions Lumière.
 He also edited her weekly magazine, Zondagspost and, in 1944, combined that with an editorial position at the French Socialist newspaper, Le Peuple.
 Most of this activity had ceased within two years of the war's end.

-During his tenure at Voorhuit, he had written some film criticism so, in 1947, his interests turned in that direction.
+During his tenure at Vooruit, he had written some film criticism so, in 1947, his interests turned in that direction.
 That same year, in June, he organized the first "Mondial du Film et des Beaux-arts" festival in Brussels.
 The festival's second edition took place in Knokke in 1949, in conjunction with a modern art exhibit at the local casino.
 In 1950, he became Director-General of the Société des Cinémas Pathé and managed several movie theaters in Brussels, including the Pathé Palace.

 For the next decade, he was largely involved with the festivals and exhibitions in Knokke.
 As the 1960s began, his health problems increased and he often considered withdrawing from public life.
 He died in 1967, at his home in Ixelles.
 Norine died ten years later.
 They had no children.